James E Pepper Single Barrel Rye BWE Pick

 ENJOYMENT METHOD:

-I enjoyed the bourbon neat from a Glencairn glass with father and fellow Whiskey for the Ages reviewer, Brian.
+I enjoyed the spirit neat from a Glencairn glass with sister, as well as father and fellow Whiskey for the Ages reviewer, Brian.

 SETTING: